Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Abstract

 \section{Abstract}

 It is often observed that the probabilistic predictions given by a machine learning model can disagree with averaged actual outcomes on specific subsets of data, which is also known as the issue of {\em miscalibration}.
 It is responsible for the unreliability of practical machine learning systems.
 For example, in online advertising, an ad can receive a click-through rate prediction of 0.1 over some population of users where its actual click rate is 0.15.
 In such cases, the probabilistic predictions have to be fixed before the system can be deployed.

-In this paper, we put forward an evaluation metric for calibration, coined {\em field-level calibration error}, that measures bias in predictions over the input fields that the decision maker concerns.
-We show that existing calibration methods perform poorly under our new metric.
-Specifically, after learning a calibration mapping over the validation dataset, existing methods have limited improvements in our error metric and completely fail to improve other non-calibration metrics such as the AUC score.
-We propose Neural Calibration, a new calibration method, which learns to calibrate by making full use of all input information over the validation set.
-We test our method on five large-scale real-world datasets.
-The results show that Neural Calibration significantly improves against uncalibrated predictions in all well-known metrics such as the negative log-likelihood, the Brier score, the AUC score, as well as our proposed field-level calibration error.
+In this paper, we first introduce a new evaluation metric named {\em field-level calibration error} that measures the bias in predictions over the sensitive input field that the decision-maker concerns.
+We show that existing post-hoc calibration methods have limited improvements in the new field-level metric and other non-calibration metrics such as the AUC score.
+To this end, we propose Neural Calibration, a simple yet powerful post-hoc calibration method that learns to calibrate by making full use of the field-aware information over the validation set.
+We present extensive experiments on five large-scale datasets.
+The results showed that Neural Calibration significantly improves against uncalibrated predictions in common metrics such as the negative log-likelihood, Brier score and AUC, as well as the proposed field-level calibration error.